Liljan/Roguelike/README.md

 # Roguelike-Tutorial
-Me following a Unity 2D Tutorial Series.
+Me following a Unity 2D Tutorial Series on how to properly make 2D games.